Trung28899/NodeJS-Dynamic-Routes/README.txt

             - ./routes/shop.js: how to render dynamic routes
             - ./controller/shop.js: under getProduct(): This
                 is how we retrieve params in dynamic routes

+    2. Loading and Rendering Data with Params in Dynamic Routes:
+        a.
+Loading Data with Params:
+            - 3rd Commit
+            - ./models/product.js: see findById() for logic
+                of loading item by id (params on dynamic routes)
+            - ./controllers/shop.js: see getProduct() to see how to render product details page

+        b.
+Rendering Product Views:

 IV.
 Other Notes: